manojavya/Optomizer/SECURITY.md

 # Pull Requests life cycle:
 After a new release is releasesd only that release and the previous release will be supported for pull request.
 Any older versions will be deemed outdated!

+# Safty Measures I embedded in the app
+Instead of using traditional `sudo` on Linux and MacOS I have put safer GUI alternatives like `pkexec` and `osascript`.

+I didnt let Java's ProcessBuilder run the command directly instead I've done `sh -c <code>` for a safer environment and better debugging

+In Linux and Windows I have put `cmd.split("");` so that the commands wont jet messed up or joint.